Frequently Asked Questions

 Step 1: Setting up Google Sites

-Step 3: Delegate your domain to ISNIC's nameservers
+Step 2: Delegate your domain to ISNIC's nameservers

 When the domain has been setup on ISNIC’s nameservers, you can add the DNS records from Google to your domain.
-Go back to the Control Panel for your domain and click on Edit under DNS records.
-On the ISNIC DNS Hosting page, you insert a single DNS record with type: TXT, host: www and copy and paste the code from step 2 in the large text field.
-Click the "add" button.
+Select your domain from your domain list and click on Add DNS records under DNS records.
+Beneath DNS templates you should choose Google Sites.
+Copy and paste the code from step 2 into the large text field marked with TXT verification code.
+Click the submit button.

-Step 5: Add the domain at Google
+Step 4: Verify the domain at Google

 Connect domain to Shopify